The-Genius-wave-reviews2025/.github/README.md

 ## Overview

-Before Getting Into The Detailed Pymander Script Reviews, Let's Get An Overview Of The Product:
+Before Getting Into The Detailed The Genius Wave Reviews, Let's Get An Overview Of The Product:

 [The Genius Wave - Official Website Link - Click Here](https://thegeniuswavve.com/)